QuaCCAToo modules

 qsys

-This module contains the plot_energy_B0 function, compose_sys function and the QSys class part of QuaCCAToo package.
+This module contains the plot_energy_B0 function, compose_sys function and the QSys class.

 The QSys class defines a general quantum system and contains a method for plotting the energy levels of the Hamiltonian.